Documenting Text Messages for Trial or Legal Matters

 Attorneys and clients often find themselves needing to accurately document and print text messages for court, mediation, or legal proceedings.
 Each year there are millions more legal cases where text messages are being used as evidence in a trial and also by lawyers for discovery.

-Statista statistics predicts that, in 2019 approximately 2.18 billion consumers will be using mobile messaging apps.
-That’s a lot of messages sent via mobile devices!
+Statista estimates estimates that in 2023 approximately 3.32 billion users accessed messaging apps to communicate.
+Projections say that this number will grow to 3.51 billion users by the year 2025.
+That’s a tremendous amount of messages sent via mobile devices!
 This includes iOS, Android, and also popular messaging apps like WhatsApp Messenger, Viber, Line, and WeChat.
 With text messaging and messaging apps now solidified as one of the world’s most popular forms of daily communication, the need to document and preserve text / sms messages for evidence in court has increased dramatically.

 What is the best way to document and print out my messages for a court case or legal proceeding?